 Thompson Centre Course Responsibilities

-John M. Thompson Centre for Engineering Leadership and Innovation is responsible for the following courses at Western Engineering:
+John M. Thompson Centre for Engineering Leadership and Innovation is responsible for the following courses at Western Engineering.
+You can also consult the Academic Calendar for more details:

 • Undergraduate